 Michael joined Electricity North West in 2007 as Commercial Director.
 Following the in-sourcing of the services provided by United Utilities Group PLC, he was appointed to his current role in September 2010.
 Michael was previously Head of Capital Programme Finance for United Utilities' regulated businesses and prior to that he was a Marketing Finance Director with AstraZeneca plc.
-He is a Fellow of the Institute of Chartered Accountants, having qualified with PricewaterhouseCoopers.
+He is a Fellow of the Institute of Chartered Accountants, having with PricewaterhouseCoopers. qualified Michael resigned from the Board on 24 May 2013.